 My research interests include:

-Engineering Design
+Generative AI for Engineering Design

 PAST PROJECTS